ConvivioTeam/cookbook/delivery_recipe/Discovery/README.md

 It allows us to collaborate with the client to explore the mission that has been set for the stream.

-A discovery is not a one off thing.
+A discovery is not a one-off thing.
 It's required to start a stream of work, but then key points of change or challenge may highlight the need for another discovery.

 The process for discovery is: